-The health and safety of visitors to Cockatoo Island remains paramount.
-Relevantly, we continue to work closely with the NSW Government to ensure our operations are in line with the latest advice on coronavirus.
+The health and safety of visitors to Cockatoo Island remains paramount and we continue to work closely with the NSW Government to ensure our operations are in line with the latest advice on coronavirus.

 We are carrying out a heightened level of cleaning across the island and continue to direct visitors to follow social distancing rules and practice strong hygiene, including around shared public facilities.

-Further, only a quarter of our existing tents will be available, and we will be enforcing a limit of 100 guests in the campground, to enable people to adhere to social distancing regulations.
-The capacity of our campground will increase over time, in line with Government restrictions.
+[Note: Our campground capacity has been reduced to one quarter of normal capacity, and we are enforcing a limit of 100 guests in the campground, to enable people to adhere to social distancing regulations.
+The capacity of our campground will increase over time, in line with Government restrictions.]

 The easiest way to get to Cockatoo Island is by Public ferry.
 The F3 and F8 services operate to Cockatoo Island, departing from Circular Quay and Barangaroo as well as from wharves along Parramatta River.
 Additional shuttle ferries will run between Barangaroo and Cockatoo Island from 9.45am to 6pm on weekends only.